RyosukeShiina/All-photonic_quantum_repeaters_with_9_km_spacing/README.md

-# All-photonic_quantum_repeaters_with_9_km_spacing

 # Code for "All-photonic quantum repeaters with 9 km spacing"
 Author: Ryosuke Shiina
-Affiliation: University of Massachusetts, Amherst
+Affiliation: University of Massachusetts Amherst
 Contact: rshiina@umass.edu

 # Description
-This repository contains the Matlab and Mathematica code used to generate the results in our paper.
+This repository contains the MATLAB, Mathematica, and Python code used to generate the results in our paper.

-> **"All-photonic quantum repeaters with 9 km spacing"**,
->  Ryosuke Shiina, [arXiv ID or DOI]
-> ([Link])

-The code reproduces [Fig.1, Fig.2, Table I, etc.] and includes numerical simulations of [○○ model, GKP error correction, etc.].

----
+# For QCNC paper readers
+This repository already contains simulation outputs used in the QCNC figures.
+To reproduce QCNC figures from the provided data:
+1. Go to `python_plotting/`
+2. Open and run the following notebooks:
+   - QCNC Fig. 3: `QCNC_camera-ready_FIG9B01_Rate_vs_Distance.ipynb`
+   - QCNC Fig. 4: `QCNC_camera-ready_FIG9B02-FIG9B05_Rate_vs_k.ipynb`
+   - QCNC Fig. 5: `QCNC_camera-ready_FIG9C01_NoGKP_vs_Distance.ipynb`
+   - QCNC Fig. 6: `QCNC_camera-ready_FIG9D01_Cost_vs_k.ipynb`
+   - QCNC Fig. 7: `QCNC_camera-ready_FIGExtra_Rate_vs_Distance.ipynb`
+   - QCNC Fig. 8: `QCNC_camera-ready_FIGExtra_etam_vs_Lcavity.ipynb`
+The notebooks load data from `python_plotting/Fig_Data/`.
+If you would like to regenerate the simulation outputs from scratch, please use the UW3 series.

-## Folder Structure
+# Folder Structure and Call Hierarchy
 project-root/
 ├── matlab_simulation/
 │   ├── UW2_InnerAndOuterLeave.m